Black Orchid (Killer Instinct): Conception and design

 Created and designed for Rare artist Kevin Bayliss, who also redesigned Donkey Kong for the company and Nintendo, the character was originally a blonde woman called "Wanda" made for the fighting game Brutal Force.
 Wearing a red leotard, matching knee-high boots and headband, and using a long pole as a weapon, she was described in the design document simply as "a fearless acrobat".
 As the project changed to Killer Instinct, she was changed to a darker skinned woman with black hair.
 Standing 5 ft 7 in tall, her leotard covered more of her hips and was changed to green, her weapons changed to batons, and her background changed to a secret agent trying to infiltrate Ultratech, the game's antagonist.
 Her design was modified for the game's sequel, the leotard changed to expose more skin while her weapons were changed to tonfas.
 Though Black Orchid's race is not mentioned in the games, when asked by Electronic Gaming Monthly, Rare responded by stating she is "mulatto".

 Rare employee Louise Stamper performed the motion capture for Orchid including the game's cutscenes, which Bayliss described as necessary so Orchid "walked like a lady".
 The motion capture suit itself was particularly difficult to use, and Bayliss himself performed the basic attack motions for all the characters, including Orchid.
 When doing her motion capture, he wore high heels and attempted to move "like a woman", though felt some of the resulting work as a bit "dodgy."
 He designed several moves for her, such as a finishing move where she turns her back to the screen and flashes her breasts at the opponent.

 When creating Orchid's appearance for the 2013 reboot of the Killer Instinct franchise, the developers focused on a "rebel freedom fighter" motif for the character.
 To this end they focused on giving her attire a "military utilitarian" aesthetic, creating designs built around green armor, headgear and "a sense of danger".
-Art director David Robert Donatucci incorporated goggles and her original batons into her design, and as it progressed he wanted to emphasize a panther aesthetic in her appearance.
+Art director David Robert Donatucci incorporated goggles and her original batons into her design, and as the team wanted to emphasize a panther aesthetic in her appearance.
 Her outfit was changed to a tank top and shorts, while grenades were added to give her a "rebellious dangerous side".
 While her clothing was meant to invoke the same imagery of her one-piece in the earlier games, the updated attire was meant to give a more "realistic" look of a spy fighting as a soldier of fortune.
 Director David Verfaillie stated that they wanted to focus less on her sex appeal, and "bring out the more fight aspect of her," whilst still retaining her "femineity."